 Enterprise Knowledge Hub & Content Platform

-The platform combines a headless CMS with a high-performance Next.js frontend, unified search, favourites, trending content, and an AI-powered Learning Hub Assistant that uses RAG to ingest articles for accurate, interactive Q&A. TELUS has extended the contract based on the platform's success.
+The platform migrated over 2,000 articles from 7+ stakeholder groups and combines a headless CMS with a high-performance Next.js frontend, unified search, favourites, trending content, and an AI-powered Learning Hub Assistant that uses RAG to ingest articles for accurate, interactive Q&A. Based on the platform's success, TELUS extended the contract by 12 months, with new projects underway including an LMS and certification system for technicians.

 Employees struggled to find the right information quickly.
 Content was scattered, search was poor, and there was no personalization based on role or region.